mahlvm/acebook-solo-backend/README.md

 :warning: Make sure that your backend server (in `./api`) is running so that you can interact with it from your Mobile App.

-:rotating_light: You do not need to run the React application (in `./frontend`) at all.

 1. Clone this project to your local machine.
-(Do not fork it, as you will not make any changes to it really.)
 2. Install Node.js dependencies for the backend (API)
    ```
    ; cd api